grayzu/Labs/README.md

 # Labs
-Content for lab and step-by-step materials
+Content for labs and step-by-step materials